tmeier-lang/wallpaper-rotator-extension/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE file](https://www.gnu.org/licenses/gpl-3.0.en.html) for details.